In order to get your medical device to market, you will need to know about pre-submissions and the pre-submission process.

 The FDA is trying to get the safest medical devices out there.
 The most common reasons that the FDA makes rejections is within the submission itself.
 The indications for use statement is not the same as within the submission itself.

+Today’s guest, is Mike Drues from Vascular Sciences.
+Mike is a professional in medical device industry for 25 years will talk about the importance of the pre-submission of medical devices to the FDA.
 Jon and Mike have a great discussion on how to use pre-submission to bring product to market.

 - What is a pre-submission and why is it important.